-Our operations have been, and may continue to be, adversely affected by the COVID-19 pandemic and collateral events.
+Our businesses, financial condition and results of operations have been, and may continue to be, adversely affected by the COVID-19 pandemic and collateral events.

-Since December 2019, COVID-19 has spread rapidly throughout the world.
-The COVID-19 pandemic has impacted many countries resulting in the implementation of numerous measures to prevent the spread of COVID-19, such as restrictions on movement, including travel bans, quarantines, and shelter-in-place orders as well as non-binding "voluntary restraint" measures urging residents to stay at home, and closures of schools, businesses, factories and other public and private facilities.
-These measures have significantly affected people's lives and business activities, and have contributed to declines in consumer spending and stagnant business operations.
-Coupled with these measures, the COVID-19 pandemic has had a severe impact on both Japanese and global economic conditions including the rapid deterioration of corporate performance and significant disruption and volatility in financial and commodity markets.
+Since December 2019, COVID-19 has spread throughout the world.
+The COVID-19 pandemic has resulted in the implementation of numerous measures to prevent the spread of COVID-19, such as restrictions on movement and closures of schools, businesses, factories and other public and private facilities in many countries and regions.
+These measures have significantly affected people's lives and business activities.
+Coupled with these measures, the COVID-19 pandemic has had a severe impact on both Japanese and global economic conditions.
+COVID-19 vaccination is considered to be an important tool to help stop the COVID-19 pandemic, and vaccination has already begun in many countries.
+However, there remains uncertainty whether vaccines will be produced, distributed and administered as expected, and effective against new variants of COVID-19.
 Even if the number of new COVID-19 cases significantly decreases in many countries including Japan, this global pandemic and its negative effects on global economic conditions may persist into the future.
-Even in countries that succeed in significantly reducing the number of the cases from the current outbreak, the level of economic activity may not fully recover in the short term or at all due to concerns of future waves of COVID-19 or changes in lifestyle and business practices.
+Even in countries that succeed in significantly reducing the number of the cases from the current outbreak, the level of economic activity may not fully recover in the short term or at all due to concerns of future waves of COVID-19 and the emergence of new variants of COVID-19 or changes in lifestyle and business practices.
 Therefore, the Japanese and global economy may remain volatile or continue to deteriorate.

 If the Japanese and global economy remain volatile or continue to deteriorate due to the COVID-19 pandemic and collateral events, the balance of our impaired loans and credit-related costs may further increase due to deterioration in the financial condition of our customers.
 Additionally, disruption and volatility in financial markets may have an adverse effect on our funding activities and could subject our holdings of securities to impairment or valuation losses.
 Also, a decline in overall economic activity may cause us to miss business opportunities and this may adversely affect the execution of our operating strategy and our results of operations.
 Furthermore, since the outbreak of the COVID-19 pandemic, we have been continuing to provide services such as financing and settlement to fulfill our responsibility as a financial institution, which is a part of the social infrastructure.
 In carrying out that responsibility, we may be requested to provide new and additional financing to customers, and these may increase our risk assets and lead to a lower capital adequacy ratio and to additional credit-related losses.
-From a business operational standpoint, if our efforts to prevent the spread of COVID-19 within our workforce, such as by enabling telework for employees and separating staff into two or more teams on alternating shifts, are ineffective or lead to decreased productivity and many of our employees contract the virus, such circumstances could adversely affect the operation of our businesses or force us to temporarily suspend operations.
+From a business operational standpoint, if our efforts to prevent the spread of COVID-19 within our workforce, such as enabling telework for employees and separating staff into two or more teams on alternating shifts, are ineffective or lead to decreased productivity and many of our employees contract the virus, such circumstances could adversely affect the operation of our businesses or force us to temporarily suspend operations.
 Furthermore, cyberattacks and financial crimes may increase under the new working arrangements such as expanded telework for employees.